ipni/index-provider/doc/publisher-config.md

 If `WithPublisherKind` is not provided a value, it defaults to `NoPublisher` and advertisements are only stored locally and no announcements are made.
 If configuring the command-line application, `WithPublisherKind` is configured by setting the `config.Ingest.PublisherKind` item in the configuration file to a value of "http", "libp2p", "libp2phttp, "dtsync", or "".

-For all publisher kinds, except the `DataTransfer` publisher, the `WithHttpPublisherAnnounceAddr` options sets the addresses that are announced to indexers, telling the indexers where to fetch advertisements from.
-If configuring the command-line application, `WithHttpPublisherAnnounceAddr is configured by specifying multiaddr strings in `config.Ingest.HttpPublisher.AnnounceMultiaddr`.
+For all publisher kinds, except the `DataTransfer` publisher, the `WithHttpPublisherAnnounceAddr` option sets the addresses that are announced to indexers, telling the indexers where to fetch advertisements from.
+If configuring the command-line application, `WithHttpPublisherAnnounceAddr` is configured by specifying multiaddr strings in `config.Ingest.HttpPublisher.AnnounceMultiaddr`.

 In future index-provider releases support for the DataTransfer publisher kind will be removed.

 ## Publishing vs Announcing

 When a new advertisement is made available by a publisher, the new advertisement's CID is generally announced to one or more indexers.
 An announcement message is constructed and is sent to indexers over libp2p gossip pubsub where it is received by any indexers subscribed to the topic on which the message was publisher.
-Or, the announcement message is send directly to specific indexers by HTTP.
+Or, the announcement message is sent directly to specific indexers by HTTP.

-One, both, or none of these announcement methods may be used in conjunction with the publisher, without regard to what kind of publisher is configured.
-It is only necessary that the announcement message is created with one or more addresses that are usable by indexers to contact the publisher.
+One, both, or none of these announcement methods may be used to make announcements for the publisher, without regard to what kind of publisher is configured.
+It is only necessary that the announcement message is created with one or more addresses that indexers can use to contact the publisher.
 The address(es) configured by `WithHttpPublisherAnnounceAddr` may depend on the type of publisher.
 Otherwise, the configuration of announcement senders is totally separate from the publisher.

-If using an HTTP server, then provide addresses that specify the "http" or "https" protocol, for example "/dns4/ipni.example.com/tcp/80/https" where is ipni.example.com is resolves to a public address and TLS termination is done for the endpoint.
-If using a Libp2p server then specify address(es) that your libp2p host can be contacted on without the "http".
+If using a plain HTTP server, then provide addresses that specify the "http" or "https" protocol.
+For example "/dns4/ipni.example.com/tcp/80/https" uses "ipni.example.com" as a DNS address that is expected to resolve to a public address that handles TLS termination, and indicated by the "https" portion.
+If using a Libp2p server, then specify address(es) that your libp2p host can be contacted on _without_ the "http".
 Specifying multiple addresses to announce is OK.
-If no addresses are specified, then the listening HTTP addresses are used if there is an HTTP publisher and the libp2p host addresses are used if there is a libp2p server.
+If no addresses are specified, then the listening HTTP addresses are used if there is an HTTP publisher, and the libp2p host addresses are used if there is a libp2p server.

 ## Configure HTTP server `HttpPublisher` publisher kind

 The publisher can be configured to server HTTP using a plain (non-libp2p) HTTP server.
 This is configured by calling `WithPublisherKind(HttpPublisher)`.
+If configuring the command-line application, this is set in the configuration file as `config.Ingest.HttpPublisher.ListenMultiaddr`.

 The publisher's HTTP listen address is configured using the engine option `WithHttpPublisherListenAddr`.
 If unset, the default net listen address of '0.0.0.0:3104' is used.